slint-ui/slint/docs/reference/src/language/builtins/elements.md

 A callback `<kind>_clicked` is automatically added for each `StandardButton` which doesn't have an explicit callback handler, so it can be handled from the native code: For example if there is a button of kind `cancel`, a `cancel_clicked` callback will be added.
+Each of these automatically-generated callbacks is an alias for the `clicked` callback of the associated `StandardButton`.

 ### Properties